PaulBratslavsky/strapi-5-next-blog-post/README.md

 ![Strapi Content Component](/images/019-strapi-content-component.png)

 Nice!
-Now that we have our components created, let's start to build our dynamic zones.
+Now that our components are created let's start building our dynamic zones.

-Let's navigate to our `Team Member` collection type and click on `Add another field to this collection type`.
+Let's navigate to our `Team Member` collection type and click `Add another field to this type.`

 ![Strapi Dynamic Zone 1](/images/020-strapi-dynamic-zone-1.png)